javier-lopez/learn/sh/guideline.md

    ```sh
    printf "%s\\n" "$(ls)"
    ```
-- On string comparations use X as a prefix for comparitions
+- On string comparations use X as a prefix

   **Bad**
    ```sh